trinhminhtriet/trinhminhtriet/CV.md

 - Lead a team of software developers to deliver high-quality software solutions.
 - Manage software projects from inception to completion.
 - Mentor developers and help them grow in their careers.
-- Improve software development processes and practices.
+- Improve software development processes and best practices.

 ## Management Skills